 I'll start with the bike setup: I run studded Schwalbe Winter Marathons.
 You can literally ride on wet ice with these studded tires -- turning, stopping, starting -- without any problems at all.
 The reflective sidewalls on the tires are a nice plus too.
 They're visible and identifiable as bicycle at night from quite a distance.

 Fenders are a must.
 I love the ones from Planet Bike.
 They're really tough and offer great coverage.
 Short fenders don't cut the mustard.
 You've got to get full fenders.
 I used to use Zefals but I found they weren't durable.
 I'd ruin a pair every year.
 This never happens with the Planet Bike fenders.
+I since tried Bontrager full fenders and have had very good experiences with them too.

 Disc brakes are very nice to have.